Current Policy Projections

 In August 2015, the UAE decided to deregulate energy prices by phasing out subsidies for gasoline and diesel.
 The subsidies had become a burden to national budgets and the UAE made use of low global energy prices to minimise the immediate impact on consumers (Bloomberg, 2015; Ministry of Energy, 2015b).

 Our projections, including estimates of the impact based on Merrill, Bassi, Bridle, & Christensen (2015), show that the phase-out of fossil fuel subsidies is an important element for decreasing emissions in the short term.
-The President of the UAE announced in August 2017 that fuel prices would be subject to VAT as of 1 January 2018 through Federal Decree Law No. 8 (Ministry of Finance, 2017), introduced to compensate for the fiscal deficits caused by years of low oil prices (Financial Times, 2018).
+Since January 2018, the Federal Decree Law No. 8 establishes that fuel prices are subject to VAT (Ministry of Finance, 2017), introduced to compensate for the fiscal deficits caused by years of low oil prices (Financial Times, 2018).
 Petrol and diesel prices are subject to a 5% VAT rate, whereas crude oil and natural gas are still tax exempt.
 However, in the medium term, the UAE must implement additional measures to ensure a more rapid shift to low-carbon alternatives.
 To put the world onto a 1.5°C-consistent GHG emissions pathway, the last fossil fuel passenger car globally should be sold by 2035-2050 worldwide (Kuramochi et al., 2017).

 Energy efficiency standards and labels for air conditioners and other electrical equipment have been introduced in the UAE, and inefficient light bulbs have been banned from import since 2014 (Ministry of Energy, 2015a).

-The UAE has a target to divert 75% of its waste from landfills by 2021 under the Vision 2021 strategy (Government of the United Arab Emirates, 2019c).
-According to the Fourth National Communication, there is a potential of up to 900 MW of Waste-to-Energy projects, of which 180 MW are currently under construction (Government of the United Arab Emirates, 2019b, 2019c).
+The UAE has a target to divert 75% of its waste from landfills by 2021 under the Vision 2021 strategy (Government of the UAE, 2019).
+According to the Fourth National Communication, there is a potential of up to 900 MW of Waste-to-Energy projects, of which 180 MW are currently under construction (Government of the UAE, 2019; Government of the United Arab Emirates, 2019b)